annotation/stam-tools/CONTRIBUTING.md

 ## Releases

 * The release notes for every release should be logged in `CHANGELOG.md`.
-* We follow semantic versioning (major.minor.revision), each release is git tagged with a version number starting with v.
+* We follow semantic versioning (major.minor.revision), each release is git tagged with a version number prefixed with a v.

 ## Issue Guidelines